 - A copy of a recent bank statement (from within the last 3 months)

 Shortlisted applicants will be asked to present a detailed delivery plan.

 Applicants should submit their application to the Community Foundation covering the area in which they will deliver the project.
 If your project is working across both counties please use the location of the lead partner to determine where to submit your bid.

 Applications will be shortlisted, and as part of decision making applicants may be asked to present their proposal to the New Anglia LEP Board.

-It is expected that successful projects will begin within three months of a decision being made.
+It is expected that successful projects will begin within three months of a decision being notified.
 Projects must complete within 12 months.

 Applicants must have appropriate systems in place to be able to effectively monitor the outcomes of funded projects.

 Project updates will be required at quarterly intervals.